Ibuprofen/hydrocodone (By mouth)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Blistering, peeling, or red skin rash.
+- Blistering, peeling, or red skin rash

-- Change in how much or how often you urinate.
+- Change in how much or how often you urinate

-- Chest pain, shortness of breath, or coughing up blood.
+- Chest pain, trouble breathing, or coughing up blood

-- Numbness or weakness in your arm or leg, or on one side of your body.
+- Numbness or weakness in one side of your body, sudden or severe headache, problems with vision, speech, or walking

-- Swelling in your hands, ankles, or feet.
+- Rapid weight gain, swelling in your hands, ankles, or feet

 If you notice these less serious side effects, talk with your doctor:

-- Constipation, diarrhea, or gas.
+- Constipation, diarrhea, heartburn, nausea